 Unfortunately, many companies use half-truths and even outright lies to sell their services.
 They do not deliver on promised relief.
 In fact, many of these companies leave their homeowner customers in worse financial shape.

-The federal Mortgage Assistance Relief Services (MARS) rule and state law makes it illegal for companies to collect any fees until a homeowner has actually received an offer of relief from his or her lender and accepted it.
+The federal Mortgage Assistance Relief Services (MARS) rule 16 CFR Part 322 and Wisconsin law under Wis.
+Stat. s 846.45 (3) makes it illegal for companies to collect any fees until a homeowner has actually received an offer of relief from his or her lender and accepted it.
 That means even if you agree to have a company help you, you do not have to pay until it gets you the result you want.
 Even if the foreclosure process has already begun, you have rights, and legitimate help is available.

 How the scams work